toadkicker/awesome-ethereum/README.md

 This list intends on providing a summarized version for anyone interested in learning how to create, manage, and even make a living creating distrubuted applications using Ethereum.

+When should I implement blockchains?
+[This answer](http://stackoverflow.com/questions/40999040/blockchain-concepts-implementations) is a great overview of blockchain concepts and comparing Ethereum to [Fabric](https://github.com/hyperledger/fabric).
+It's a good idea to know when to use one or the other.

 # Get started!

 ## Tutorials